Turmeric

 Turmeric for Dogs

-Turmeric is a bright yellow root from the Curcuma longa plant, commonly used in cooking and herbal medicine.
+Turmeric is a bright yellow or orange root from the Curcuma longa plant, commonly used in cooking and herbal medicine.
 It has been valued in Ayurvedic and traditional Chinese medicine for centuries, often used to support joint health, digestion, and overall vitality.
-More recently, turmeric has gained attention for its potential role in balancing inflammation and oxidative stress—two key factors in long-term health and mobility.
+More recently, turmeric has gained attention for its potential role in balancing inflammation and oxidative stress, two key factors in long-term health and mobility.

 Why Turmeric Matters for Dogs